Avoid Phishing Email Attacks

 Higher education across the nation continues to be targeted by fraudulent email attacks.
 Fresno State is taking action to reduce the impact of these phishing attacks by automatically filtering emails from external addresses with suspicious links.

 Despite these measures, some phishing emails continue to slip through and compromise faculty and staff accounts.
 To prevent this, we suggest never using your Fresno State credentials in a link sent via email.
-When in doubt, call the Help Desk.
+When in doubt, call the Technology Service Desk.

 How to Spot a Phishing Email